jimmyff/crypto-clock/README.md

 ## Development

-The is a simple Dart web app that is compiles to Javascript.
-To run the Dart app locally in development mode use build_runner:
+This is a Dart web app that compiles to Javascript.
+To run the Dart app locally use build_runner serve:

 ```bash
 dart run build_runner serve